Relic Movie Review (2020) Watch It Next And Sob Your Eyes Out

 “This House Seems Unfamiliar, Bigger Somehow”

-What will strike many who pay attention to sound design is that Relic, strengthens what is already beautiful in its design.
+What will strike many who pay attention to sound design is that Relic strengthens what is already beautiful in its design.
 It feels like everything is washed in the gallows of a large old boat adrift on the sea.
-Creaking and a patter of something dragging over a wood surface marks many of the film’s more sinister moments.
-Press notes describe the score as gleaned from non-instrumental sounds rather than musical and I really loved that aspect of it.
-It was also mentioned that Relic was inspired by Natalie James’ own experience with her grandmother who went through this terrible disease of the mind.
+Creaking and a patter of something dragging over a wooden surface mark many of the film’s more sinister moments.
+Press notes describe the score as gleaned from non-instrumental sounds rather than musical, and I really loved that aspect of it.
+It was also mentioned that Natalie James’ own experience inspired Relic with her grandmother, who went through this terrible disease of the mind.

 Relic movie is rated